For the Master of Science in Nursing

 In addition to the requirements for admission into the MSN program, applicants to the RN to MSN Bridge option must have:

-- Earned bachelor’s degrees from a regionally accredited college or university with a GPA of at least 3.0.
+- Earned bachelor’s degree from a regionally accredited college or university with a GPA of at least 3.0.

 - An RN diploma or associate degree in nursing from an NLNAC accredited institution or its equivalent.